 The AS3 mattress is 12 inches thick and has three foam layers in a soft, breathable cover:

 - 2 inches of Affinity foam with HIVE® technology

 - 7 inches of Bio-Core® foam

 Bio-Pur® foam is our plant-based alternative to traditional memory foam.
 Instead of using only petrochemicals to make the foam, we mix part petrochemicals with castor oil.
 The resulting product is more breathable and responsive than the average foam and yields to a sleeper when they lie down.
 Bio-Pur® foam prevents pain by easing pressure and supporting the body.

 Affinity foam with HIVE® technology creates five zones that alternate between support and pressure relief with hexagonal cutouts.
 The areas under the head, back, and feet have less flexibility and more firm support.
 The shoulder and hip areas have added flexibility to create more pressure-relieving cushion for these sensitive areas.

 Bio-Core® foam provides a strong base that resists collapse after years of use.
 The strength Bio-Core® offers is a large part of why Amerisleep offers an industry-leading warranty with thorough sagging coverage.
-If your bed develops any indentations that exceed 0.75 inches because of unsupportive materials, we will replace the mattress for free.
+If your bed develops any indentations that exceed an inch because of unsupportive materials, we will replace the mattress for free.

-A queen size AS3 mattress is $1049.
-The AS3, like all our mattresses, comes with free shipping, a 100-night sleep trial, and a 20-year warranty.
+An AS3 mattress, like all our mattresses, comes with free shipping, a 100-night sleep trial, and a 20-year warranty.